dbolotov/minieda/README.md

 # minieda

-A minimalist utility for exploratory data analysis in Python using pandas DataFrames.
+A minimalist Python package for exploratory data analysis with pandas.

 `summarize()`: One-line summary of any DataFrame.